statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .5. be reviewed periodically and modified as necessary; and

 .6. be documented.

 ### Regulation  23

 ####Reporting on incidents, accidents, occupational diseases and chronic effects

+Treedt in werking op een nader te bepalen tijdstip

 1. Ship Recycling Facilities authorized by a Party shall report to the Competent Authority(ies) any incident, accident, occupational diseases, or chronic effects causing, or with the potential of causing, risks to workers safety, human health and the environment.
 2. Reports shall contain a description of the incident, accident, occupational disease, or chronic effect, its cause, the response action taken and the consequences and corrective actions to be taken.

 ### CHAPTER  4

 ####REPORTING REQUIREMENTS

+Treedt in werking op een nader te bepalen tijdstip

 ### Regulation  24

 ####Initial notification and reporting requirements

+Treedt in werking op een nader te bepalen tijdstip

 1. A shipowner shall notify the Administration in due time and in writing of the intention to recycle a ship in order to enable the Administration to prepare for the survey and certification required by this Convention.
 2. A Ship Recycling Facility when preparing to receive a ship for recycling shall notify in due time and in writing its Competent Authority(ies) of the intent.
 The notification shall include at least the following ship details: